03andreab/03andreab/README.md

 - 👋 Hi, I’m @03andreab
-- 👀 I’m interested in dogs, learning and travelling
+- 👀 I’m interested in
-- 🌱 I’m currently learning programming to appply to biotech field
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...